Every mind has to be defused

 What was your role in the development of the TransTrem?

-I understand you aren't a fan of any of the early guitar-synth implementations.
-Have you played around with any new ones?
+I understand you aren't a fan of any of the early guitar synth implementations.
+Have you investigated any new ones?

 No, that's a world that does not interest me.
 There was a point about two years ago where I decided to concentrate on sound processing on the straight guitar.
 But people still write in reviews that they think that I'm playing guitar synth.
 It pisses me off.
 At the same time, I must have achieved a sonic effect that's at least as broad as the guitar synth thing, yet I haven't sacrificed the expression.
 If you listen to some of the Holdsworth stuff, many people complain that he threw away his ability to emote using the guitar synths.
 I got the best of both worlds with a very simple and fairly cheap set-up.
 I get sounds that are really pretty unique and quite broad.
 I'm really very happy with it.
 I can still touch a string and hear its effect immediately.